-Planning a festive Fourth of July dinner?
+Planning a nice dinner for the next patriotic holiday?
 Get your child involved in the preparations with this fun project, which also happens to incorporate some practice with math and spatial thinking as well as social studies.

 Working with simple materials, your child will make her very own placemat based on old colonial quilt designs.
 Use a little modern technology to laminate it, and you'll have a family treasure you can use every year!